plazmica10/SnakeGame/README.md

 # Snake_game
-Upgraded snake game in VHDL and assembly
+Upgraded snake game in VHDL and Assembly